HackYourFuture/databases/Week3/README.md

 The rules for first normal form are:

-- Every column should only contain a single value
+- All data must be atomic (Every column should only contain a single value)
 - Repeating columns are not allowed
 - Prevent duplicate records by applying primary keys